6 Healthy Ways to Manage Weight That Don’t Involve Dieting

 So what’s the solution?
 Wanting to lose weight is completely valid if you’re approaching it with the right mindset.
 But the key is to focus your energy and attention beyond the scale and toward sustainable, nourishing habits that don’t involve eliminating food groups or require counting calories.

-We spoke with registered dietitian and health coach Jess Cording, RD, and did some research to help us determine some of the best ways to optimize overall well-being — which also support healthy weight loss.
+We spoke with registered dietitian and health coach Jess Cording, RD, and did some research to help us determine some of the best ways to optimize overall well-being — which also supports healthy weight loss.

 1. Eat to nourish, not restrict